Optimizing quantum-enhanced Bayesian multiparameter estimation of phase and noise in practical sensors: Experimental apparatus

-\emph{Experimental apparatus -} In order to investigate a multiparameter metrological problem, we employ a state-of-the-art experimental apparatus, that allows to generate single-photon high-OAM value states showing quantum-like sensitivities for the estimation of a rotation angle.
-Importantly, we extend the result from the single parameter case \cite{cimini2021non} to a multiparameter one, exploring unprecedented regimes for multiparameter quantum metrology.
-The experimental setup is composed of a series of q-plates \cite{marrucci-2006spin-to-orbital,cimini2021non} with an increasing topological charge $q$ arranged in a cascade configuration as reported in Fig.~\ref{fig:setup}.
+In order to investigate a multiparameter metrological problem, we employ a state-of-the-art experimental apparatus, that allows to generate single-photon high-OAM value states showing quantum-like sensitivities for the estimation of a rotation angle.
+Importantly, we extend the result from the single parameter case \cite{cimini2023experimental} to a multiparameter one, exploring unprecedented regimes for multiparameter quantum metrology.
+The experimental setup is composed of a series of q-plates \cite{marrucci-2006spin-to-orbital,cimini2023experimental} with an increasing topological charge $q$ arranged in a cascade configuration as reported in Fig.~\ref{fig:setup}.
+We test the protocol through single-photon states generated via a spontaneous parametric down-conversion (SPDC) source in a Sagnac configuration.
+Photon pairs are emitted at $808$ nm pumping a periodically poled titanyl phosphate (ppKTP) crystal with a continuous laser with a wavelength equal to $404$ nm.
+Once generated, one photon is sent through the apparatus while the other acts like a trigger allowing to work with coincidences events when the two photons of the pairs are detected by avalanche photodiodes within a time window of few nanoseconds.
 Starting from single photons prepared in the horizontal polarization state, we can generate a N00N-like state in the OAM degree of freedom of the form: $\frac{1}{\sqrt{2}}(\ket{0}\ket{m}+\ket{1}\ket{-m})$, where $\ket{0,1}$ refers to the circular polarization, while $\ket{\pm m}$ with $m=2q$ represents the OAM state and depends on the activated q-plate.
 The prepared state is then sent to a measurement stage composed of the same set of q-plates in reverse order, allowing to reconvert the OAM state into a polarization state.
-Such measurement stage can be rotated by an angle $\theta\in[0, \pi)$ by means of a fully motorized rotation cage, as realized in Ref. \cite{cimini2021non}.
+Such measurement stage can be rotated by an angle $\theta\in[0, \pi)$ by means of a fully motorized rotation cage, as realized in Ref. \cite{cimini2023experimental}.
 In this way, the photon state passing through the full setup becomes the vector $|\psi_s(\theta)\rangle$ defined earlier, where $s=2q+1$ is the total angular momentum of the photon.
-By appropriately choosing the active q-plate, the imparted value of $m$ changes, giving the possibility to tune the frequency of the oscillation interference fringes.
+By appropriately choosing the active q-plate, determining $m$, the frequency of the oscillation interference fringes can be tuned.
 Finally, through a half-waveplate after the q-plate, it is possible to select also the measurement polarization basis.
 Given the employed devices, we have access to states with $s = 1,2,11,51$.
 The first is obtained when no q-plate is activated, while the others are achieved activating in turn one and only one of the three mounted q-plates in the preparation stage, and the corresponding one in the receiver.
-These states generate oscillation patterns, retrieved from measurements in polarization basis and characterized by visibilities $V_s$ which depend upon the selected $s$.
+These states generate oscillation patterns, retrieved from measurements in polarization basis and characterized by visibilities $V_s$ which depend upon the selected $s$, this is schematically represented by the insert ``Model'' in Fig.~\ref{fig:setup}.